L3onhrd/explotour_website/README.md

 # explotour_website
-A frontend website built with HTML, CSS, and Javascript.
+A personal project  website, created with HTML, CSS, and Javascript, with the website’s purpose of spreading information regarding Indonesia’s cultural heritage.